-12///2016

-Dry waste MRF

-Process C&D materials including metal, wood, cardboard, concrete, ceiling tile, sheetrock, asphalt shingles, and others

-Shaker fines

-More than 5

-Alternative daily cover

-Metro has their own opinion about disposal and thinks that anything that goes to the landfill is disposal, in terms of processing, about 12% of the materials are residuals.
+Background Major business activities Dry waste MRF Materials processed in Region Process C&D materials including metal, wood, cardboard, concrete, ceiling tile, sheetrock, asphalt shingles, and others Materials receiving exemptions and reductions Shaker fines Years qualifying for exemptions More than 5 How are materials used at landfill Alternative daily cover Portion of total materials that qualify for exemptions Metro has their own opinion about disposal and thinks that anything that goes to the landfill is disposal, in terms of processing, about 12% of the materials are residuals.
+Suggestions for other materials that should qualify No Are there going to be more materials qualifying for exemptions in the future?
+No change, but it depends on the overall market and the economy The Marketplace What is the impact of the reduced / exempted RSF and ET on your business?

-No

-No change, but it depends on the overall market and the economy

 Large positive.
 Lowers operating costs and helps to increase revenues.
+How are materials that could qualify identified?
 Read the rules to see what could qualify.
+How is the landfill chosen?
 Found landfills that we could work with to get the needed approval.
+What would be the impact of eliminating the ET and RSF reductions and exemptions on your business?
 Without the exemptions we would close.
 Our company spent over a million dollars setting up a system to capture shaker fines based around Metro's fee and tax structure.
 Now that they are set up and Metro is considering taking it away, it would be a huge problem for the company.
 The fee and tax policy created a subsidized structure for recycling in the Region, if the fee and tax system wasn't in place, what would get recycled?
 All the low value commodities would end up getting landfilled and the only things that would be recycled would be metals.
 There would be very little recycling in Metro.

-No major challenges
+Program Administration Challenges in the ET and RSF program administration?
+No major challenges Are the ET and RSF exemptions and reductions clearly defined and understandable?
 Yes